AdobeDocs/campaign-standard.en/help/channels/using/managing-landing-page-form-data.md

 You can add a checkbox that the profile is required to check before submitting the landing page.

-This allows you to request users' consent for privacy policy, or to make them accept your terms and conditions, before they submit the form.
+For example, this allows you to request users' consent for privacy policy, or to make them accept your terms and conditions, before they submit the form.

 <!--This is particularly useful in the following case: